 No, you don’t need to have a concrete concept for a new product ready in order to join the course.

 It is, however, a good idea to have identified which issues or areas you want to work with.
 During the course, the issues will become concrete and preferably lead to a concept and later a launch.

 Besides moving your idea or concept from the starting line to a launch, you’ll learn how to wield a range of tools within digital innovation and understanding of users needs.

 You’ll get the most of out the course, if you bring an idea or concept which you want to realise and launch based on user needs which you will identify and learn how to target during the course.

 You must forward a motivated application no later than Monday 18 October at 12:00.
 Send it to project manager Mikkel Odgaard, NJC.
 Mail to: email@example.com.
 The application must include name, address, employer as well as information about your background and motivation for applying for the course.

 You can sign up for the interest list in the green box on this page and you will receive regular news with highlights on teachers, guest lecturers, media visits etc.

 We will try to ensure a broad participation from all Nordic countries.
-This would ideally mean young digital talents from Sweden, Norway, Finland, Denmark and Iceland.
+This would ideally digitally minded journalists and editorial staff from Sweden, Norway, Finland, Denmark and Iceland.
 We also encourage interested journalists from Greenland, the Faroe Islands and Åland to apply for the course.